zyfra/ebonite/README.rst

   def clf(data):
     return (np.sum(a, axis=-1) > 1).astype(np.int32)

-Moreover, your custom function could wrap a model from some library.
+Moreover, your custom function can wrap a model from some library.
 This gives you flexibility to use not only pure ML models but rule-based ones (e.g., as a service stub at project start) and hybrid (ML with pre/postprocessing) ones which are often applied to solve real world problems.

-When a model is prepared you should create a Ebonite client.
+When a model is prepared you should create an Ebonite client.

 .. code-block:: python